Sign in or start a free trial to avail of this feature.

 Subtotals are created when you have more than one row or column label.
 Learn how to create and format them correctly in this lesson

-Percentage of Parent
+Percentage of Parent (01:49)

 In this scenario, they correspond to the total revenues for each salesperson.
-Unfortunately, the position of these subtotals is not very intuitive because the subtotal appears above the summed values.
-Our pivot table would be much easier to read if we could move our subtotals below their constituents.
-To make this change, we'll use the subtotals drop-down in the design tab of the ribbon.
-To access this command from the keyboard, I press Alt, J, Y, to enter the design tab, and then T, to access the drop-down view.
-I'll now select the option to put subtotals at the bottom of the group, and press enter.
+Unfortunately, the position of these subtotals is not very intuitive because the subtotal appears above the sum values.
+Our PivotTable would be much easier to read if we could move our subtotals below their constituents.
+To make this change, we'll use the subtotal's dropdown in the design tab of the ribbon.
+To access this command from the keyboard, we'll press Alt + J + Y to enter the design tab and then T to access the dropdown menu.
+We'll now select the option that puts subtotals at the bottom of the group and press Enter.

 Our company might be better off focusing future sales and marketing exclusively on large and medium customers, which make up the bulk of the overall revenue.
-As an exercise, try changing around the row label fields, and the percentage of parent options, to see if you can draw some other useful insights from our data set.
+As an exercise, try changing around the row label fields and the percentage of parent options to see if you can draw some other useful insights from our dataset.